2023 Most Popular Other Communication Technology Associate Degree Schools

 Women make up 50% of the communication tech support majors at the school.

 Vincennes University landed the #6 spot in the 2023 rankings for the most popular associate degree other communication technology programs.
-Located in the remote town of Vincennes, Vincennes University is a public school with a large student population.
+Located in the remote town of Vincennes, Vincennes University is a public school with a fairly large student population.

 Read full report on Other Communication Technology at Vincennes University

 Community College of Beaver County did quite well in this year’s ranking of the most popular places for other communication technology students to get a associate degree.
 It came in at #6 on the list.
-Located in the suburb of Monaca, CCBC is a public school with a small student population.
+Located in the large suburb of Monaca, CCBC is a public college with a small student population.

 About 50% of the students majoring in communication tech support at the school are women while 50% are male.